Aspen Grove Family Camp & Conference Center

 Established in 1963

 We know questions come up as families plan their stay at Aspen Grove.
-Use this guide to find answers to many of your questions.
-Please feel free to give our office a call if your questions aren't answered here, (801) 225-9554.
+This guide includes answers to many of your questions and gives an idea of what to expect at camp.
+Please feel free to give our office a call at (801)225-9554 or email us at email@example.com if you have any other questions or concerns.

 As the director of Aspen Grove Family Camp, I welcome you to camp this summer!
-The BYU Alumni Association is pleased to provide the Aspen Grove experience for its alumni and friends.
-Thousands of families have found the opportunity to draw closer together during their Aspen Grove educational vacation and we hope this will be your experience.
-A spectacular setting, great facilities, programs, educational workshops, and especially the dedicated and enthusiastic staff are the ingredients that will make your week with us memorable.
+This beautiful setting is preserved for BYU alumni and friends with the intent to strengthen families through wholesome recreational and educational activities.
+Thousands of families have drawn closer together during their Aspen Grove vacation, and we hope this will be your experience also.
+The spectacular surroundings, great facilities and programs, and especially our dedicated and enthusiastic staff are the ingredients that will make your week with us one to remember.

 We hope this guide will help you understand what is available for your family during your stay with us and will aid in making your camp experience as enjoyable as possible.

-The late Eugene L. Roberts began using the area of Aspen Grove for the starting point of the annual Timp Hike in 1911, first linking Brigham Young University (BYU) with Aspen Grove.
+The late Eugene L. Roberts began using the area of Aspen Grove for the starting point of the annual Timp Hike in 1911 that first linked Brigham Young University (BYU) with Aspen Grove.
 About 10 years later, the Stewart family donated approximately 35 acres of this land to BYU.

 Construction began in the fall of 1962.
 The swimming pool was excavated, the softball field leveled, sewer lines started, cabin sites selected, and camp roads established.
 The camp's popular dinner bell came from a 3500 series coal-fired steam engine donated by the Union Pacific Railroad.
 The camp opened for business July 13, 1963.
 During the first years of camp, Aspen Grove served approximately eight families each week.